Connect with others who understand.

 • Having a history of violence or aggression

-• Experiencing new symptoms of schizophrenia (or the first episode of schizophrenia)
+• Experiencing new symptoms of psychosis or developing symptoms of schizophrenia for the first time

 • Stopping or skipping treatment